FRodrigues42/meet-meteor/reactivity/README.md

 Reactivity! - Coping with change.
 =================================

-This is a common chant oftern heard yelled by web developer outside the offices of the United Inetrnets:
+This is a common chant oftern heard yelled by web developers outside the offices of the United Inetrnets:

 	What do we want? **DATA DRIVEN HTML!**

 	How are we going to achieve it? **TEMPLATES!**

 	When do we want it? **NOW!**